fluidtrends/carmel/whitepaper/company/README.md

 At the same time, in order to execute all of this, especially during the early stages when the EOS blockchain is just getting started, we need a traditional legal structure that allows us to operate well and effectively.
 That structure is a legally incorporated company, owned by the founders.

 Carmel's parent company is Fluid Trends, incorporated under the laws of Romania.
 The full legal name of the corporation is **SC Fluid Trends Business Group SRL** based out of **Str.
 Regele Ferdinand Nr.
 22-26, Cluj**.
-The 3 founders of Carmel, are the owners of Fluid Trends and will always hold a combined majority stake in the company.
+The 3 founders of Carmel, are the sole owners of Fluid Trends and will always hold a combined majority stake in the company.

 #### Founders